-Michael Battalia is a first year PhD student in the Department of Near Eastern Studies.
+Michael Battalia is a PhD student in the Department of Near Eastern Studies.
 He works on the intellectual, cultural, and literary history of the modern Middle East during roughly 1850 to 1950.
 This timeframe covers the late Ottoman period of imperial centralization and modernization, through to the Ottoman defeat in World War I and the subsequent occupation of its lands by the Allied powers, to the emergence of independent yet institutionally weak nation states during the interwar period.

 Geographically he is focused on the Arabian Peninsula, particularly Saudi Arabia, and how peninsular societies reacted to this traumatic period of history and attempted to regroup, recover, and chart paths towards a better future.
 Methodologically, he is interested in environmental, energy, and infrastructure approaches, the role of experts, and transnational discursive communities.
 His research languages are Arabic, French, Spanish, Italian, and Turkish/Ottoman (currently in progress).